alexandergall/bf-sde-nixpkgs/README.md

 only ways to remove anything from the Nix store.

 One way to create a garbage collection root is with `nix-build`.
-In our example, when we excuted, for example, `nix-build packet-broker.nix`, you might have noticed that there appears a symbolic link called `result` in the current directory pointing to the package
+In our example, when we executed, for example, `nix-build packet-broker.nix`, you might have noticed that there appears a symbolic link called `result` in the current directory pointing to the package

 ```
 $ nix-build packet-broker.nix --argstr kernelRelease $(uname -r)
-warning: Nix search path entry '/nix/var/nix/profiles/per-user/root/channels' does not exist, ignoring
 /nix/store/xyv33rlrk46yw9ix1kfdjr4i09s6j2bj-packet_broker-module-wrapper
 gall@spare-PB1:~/bf-sde-nixpkgs$ ls -l result
 lrwxrwxrwx 1 gall gall 72 Apr 27 14:51 result -> /nix/store/xyv33rlrk46yw9ix1kfdjr4i09s6j2bj-packet_broker-module-wrapper